mmuller88/mmblog/content/alfresco-docker-installer-eng/index.md

 ---
-title: Alfresco's Amps mit Docker Testen
+title: Alfresco's Amps and Jars Testing with Docker
-description: Project für OBJECT mit Customizations
+description: Project for OBJECT with Customizations
 show: 'no'
 date: '2020-03-17'
 image: 'docker.jpg'